 The rise in obesity rates necessitated the development of specialized bariatric beds capable of accommodating heavier patients.
 Bariatric beds have reinforced frames, wider mattresses, and higher weight capacities to ensure patient safety and comfort.
 These beds also incorporate advanced lifting mechanisms to facilitate patient transfers and provide adequate support during care procedures.

-The evolution of hospital beds has transformed the healthcare landscape, enhancing patient care, comfort, and safety.
+hospital beds has transformed the healthcare landscape, enhancing patient care, comfort, and safety.
 From basic wooden frames to intelligent systems with advanced monitoring capabilities, hospital beds have come a long way.
 The incorporation of adjustable features, pressure redistribution surfaces, mobility enhancements, and patient-centric amenities has revolutionized the patient experience, contributing to improved outcomes and faster recovery times.
 As technology continues to advance, we can expect further innovations in hospital bed design, ultimately shaping the future of patient care.